nschimme/nschimme.github.io/_posts/2025-10-15-integrating-the-tuya-smart-valve-controller-with-esphome.md

 ## YAML

-To follow this guide, you will need the same Tuya Smart Valve Controller board I purchased below. **Full Disclosure:** This post contains affiliate links.
-If you purchase the [**Tuya Smart Valve Controller**](https://amzn.to/4hS55XJ) through this link, I may receive a small commission at no extra cost to you.
+> Note: This post contains affiliate links for the recommended hardware.
+I may earn a small commission from qualifying purchases, at no extra cost to you.

+To follow this guide, you will will need the same model [**Tuya Smart Valve Controller**](https://amzn.to/4hS55XJ) I purchased.

 ```
 esphome: